-Over the past few years, God has been calling us to a deeper relationship and commitment to Him.
+Over the past few years, God has been calling Jeff and Amy Lane to a deeper relationship and commitment to Him.
 During this time, Jeff has been making yearly trips to Bongolo Hospital in Gabon, Africa.
 He, along with physician colleagues minister to the physical and spiritual needs of patients, as well as teach and disciple the hospital physicians and staff.
 During one of these short-term trips, God impressed upon Jeff the need for a full-time anesthesiologist to meet the needs of the hospital and the patients it serves.
 After much discussion, investigation, and prayer with family and friends, we set out on the process to serve God at Bongolo full-time.
-In this preparation phase, we have seen God’s hand lead us on this faith-filled journey.
+In the preparation phases of fundraising and language study, we felt God’s hand lead us on a faith-filled journey.
+Now that we have arrived at Bongolo, He continues to be our source of strength and comfort.
 We are officially designated as International Workers for the Christian and Missionary Alliance, the entity who founded Bongolo Hospital and continues to support it to this day.
 We are partners with and sent by our local church, Centerville Community Church.
-In late August 2016 we arrived in Albertville, France to begin French language school.
-We both passed our first two levels of French and have begun the next level of study.
-Plans are to head to Gabon in July 2017.

 We serve at Bongolo Hospital for God’s glory--using our skills and talents to bring lost people into relationship with Him (1 Corinthians 2:2).